carbon-language/carbon-lang/lld/docs/Driver.rst

 #.
 If there is no ``lld -core`` option, add the option to
    :file:`lib/Driver/CoreOptions.td`.
-All ``lld -core`` start with a single - and if they have a value, it is joined with a =. ``lld -core`` options should have sensible, non-abbrivated names and should be shared between flavors where possible.
+All ``lld -core`` start with a single - and if they have a value, it is joined with a =. ``lld -core`` options should have sensible, non-abbreviated names and should be shared between flavors where possible.

 #.
 Modify the ``{flavor}Driver::transform`` function to transform the added